 Writer -- Educator -- Consultant -- Speaker

 Writing has been an important part of my life for nearly 60 years.
-As a college faculty member for 33 years clarity of instruction and assignments were paramount and writing made that clarity possible.
-During those years of lecturing and designing instruction, developing grant and budget proposals, providing faculty leadership and promoting computing for instruction, and carefully writing literally thousands of exam questions.
-I published three manuals* for the unique self-paced laboratory experiences the course provided.
-I was an advocate and and a member of the evaluation team for a multi-year effort promoting Writing Across the Curriculum.
+As a college faculty member for 33 years clarity of instructions and assignments were paramount; writing made that clarity possible.
+During those years, writing was a constant part of lecturing and designing instruction, developing grant and budget proposals, providing faculty leadership, promoting computing for instruction, and carefully writing literally thousands of exam questions.
+For the unique self-paced laboratory experiences my courses provided, I published three manuals* I was an advocate and and a member of the evaluation team for a multi-year effort promoting Writing Across the Curriculum.

 Following those decades serving higher education, I moved to northwestern Wisconsin becoming a consultant serving school districts, economic development and workforce development organizations, as well as several non-profit boards and small, start-up businesses with grant writing and business planning.
 For ten years my weekly blog, TGIF -- Taking Great Ideas Forward, was read by hundreds of subscribers who appreciated essays that focused on the busy intersection of ecology and economics with edgy commentary that emphasized education.
 One result was increasing attention on what I came to call Education Ecology.
 A 300+ page book with that title has been drafted and is in revision.
 Along the way I have become increasingly passionate about our schools and the critical need to offer a new paradigm to meet pressing social needs.